Lebanese cedar, cedar of Lebanon (Vidakovic 1991).

 ...
 The Cedar of Lebanon aided society not only culturally but was the basis of numerous economies for ancient civilizations.
 The cedar had been used for the construction of temples, palaces, and boats.
 The export of cedar wood to Egypt was an important factor in the growth of Phoenician prosperity and provided capital to launch the more ambitious enterprises in international trading, navigation, and arts and crafts.
 The Phoenicians and the Egyptians were not alone in utilizing the cedar.
 The Assyrians, Nebuchdrezzar, the Romans, King David, King of Babylonia, Herod the Great, and the Turks in the Ottoman Empire all exploited the cedars.
 During the War of 1914-1918, most of the remaining stands were exploited and destroyed for railroad fuel.
 As a consequence, the extent of the cedars in Lebanon has dramatically declined.

-The Horsh Ehden nature preserve in Lebanon looks to be a very worthwhile place to visit and see this species in a pristine setting; see Fareed (1999) for details.
+The Horsh Ehden nature preserve in Lebanon looks to be a very worthwhile place to visit and see this species; see Fareed (1999) for details.

 Fareed Abou-Haidar.
 1999.01.15.
 LebEnv #65: HIKING IN HORSH EHDEN PRESERVE.
 URL=http://almashriq.hiof.no/lebanon/300/360/363/363.7/fareed/lebenv65.html, accessed 2000.01.25.

 Gardner, Martin F. 2015.
 Cedrus libani A. Rich. threatenedconifers.rbge.org.uk/taxa/details/cedrus-libani, accessed 2015.10.17.